aiidateam/aiida-tutorials/docs/sections/running_processes/basics.md

 ```

 There are several ways to setup and launch processes with AiiDA.
-We will now show you how to do it using a *builder*, which is a tool that is particullarly convenient when manually preparing the inputs.
+We will now show you how to do it using a *builder*, which is a tool that is particularly convenient when manually preparing the inputs.
 The simplest way to get a builder for a calculation is from a code node, so load the one we checked at the begining of this module:

 :::{margin}